scottgal/mostlylucidweb/Mostlylucid/Markdown/lucidresume-evidence-filler.md

 and will not be available on every machine.
 Chrome states that subsequent local inference does not send the data to Google or another third party.

 That last property matters.
-A complete career ledger contains personal data, employment history and contact details.
+A published career record contains personal data, employment history and contact details.
 Shipping every field and every claim to a remote model would be an unpleasant default for a convenience feature.